 2013-14 Student Advisory Committee

-Tillema is a sophomore in electrical engineering.
+Tillema is a Junior in electrical engineering.
 He decided on an EE major because he describes himself as a creative and technology-focused person.
-He built an LED chess set with two of his close friends for EE 186 and will intern at Burns and McDonnell this summer.
-He grew up playing with LEGOs and likes that Coover Hall is full of students pursuing similar interests.
+He is most proud of an LED chess set with two of his close friends for EE 186 and was an intern at Burns and McDonnell this past summer.
+He is involved in various clubs and likes that Coover Hall is full of students pursuing similar interests.

 Truman is a senior in electrical engineering, a major he chose to help people.
 Truman saw how electronic everyday society has become, and he wanted to be a part of solving problems with technology.
 Truman is currently working on a future lab for an early electrical engineering course designed to show underclassmen the wave forms they’ll have more experience with later in their college careers.
 Truman’s favorite part of his major is learning about and working with new technologies.